PennLINC/CuBIDS/docs/example.rst

    :widths: 3, 3, 3, 3, 3, 3, 3, 3, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4
    :header-rows: 1

-Applying Changes
+Applying changes
 -----------------

 Now that all metadata issues have been addressed — both validation and ``CuBIDS`` summary — we are ready to rename our files based on their RenameKeyGroup values and apply the requested deletion in ``v0_edited_summary.csv``.
-The cubids-apply function renames scans in each Variant Parameter Group according to the metadata parameters with a flag “VARIANT”, which is useful because the user will then be able to see, in each scan’s filename, which metadata parameters associated with that scan vary from those in the acquisition’s Dominant Group.
-We execute ``cubids-apply`` with the following command:
+The ``cubids-apply`` function renames scans in each Variant Parameter Group according to the metadata parameters with a flag “VARIANT”, which is useful because the user will then be able to see, in each scan’s filename, which metadata parameters associated with that scan vary from those in the acquisition’s Dominant Group.
+Note that like in cubids-group, cubids-apply requires full paths to the BIDS Dataset, summary and files CSVs, and output prefix.
+We execute cubids-apply with the following
+command:

 .. code-block:: console

-    $ cubids-apply ~/CuBIDS_Test/BIDS_Dataset_DataLad ~/CuBIDS_Test/v0_edited_summary.csv ~/CuBIDS_Test/v0_files.csv ~/CuBIDS_Test/v1 --use-datalad
+    $ cubids-apply $PWD/BIDS_Dataset_DataLad $PWD/v0_edited_summary.csv $PWD/v0_files.csv $PWD/v1 --use-datalad

 Checking our git log, we can see that our changes from apply have been saved.

 .. image:: _static/screenshot_7.png

-As an optional final step, we can check the four grouping CSVs ``cubids-apply`` produces to ensure they look as expected — that all files with variant scanning parameters have been renamed to indicate the parameters that vary in the acquisition fields of their filenames.
+We can check the four grouping CSVs ``cubids-apply`` produces (``v1_*``) to ensure they look as expected — that all files with variant scanning parameters have been renamed to indicate the parameters that vary in the acquisition fields of their filenames.

-Exemplar Testing
+Exemplar testing
 -----------------

 The curation of the dataset is complete; finally, it's time